cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 channel.
 While messages that are exchanged contain no secret information, the channel must be able to deliver messages reliably in order for the protocol to complete.

-# Threat Model

-* Trusted dealer.
-The dealer that performs key generation is trusted to follow the protocol, although participants still are able to verify the consistency of their shares via a VSS (verifiable secret sharing) step.

-* Unforgeability assuming less than `(t-1)` corrupted signers.
-So long as an adverary corrupts fewer than `(t-1)` participants, the scheme remains secure against EUF-CMA attacks.

-* Coordinator.
-We assume the coordinator at the time of signing does not perform a denial of service attack.
-A denial of service would include any action which either prevents the protocol from completing or causing the resulting signature to be invalid.
-Such actions for the latter include sending inconsistent values to signing participants, such as messages or the set of individual commitments.
-Note that the coordinator is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.

 # Conventions and Terminology

 The following notation and terminology are used throughout this document.